Alexander M. Schindler: Rabbinical career and leadership of the UAHC

 In 1973, Schindler became president of the Union of American Hebrew Congregations from 1973; he remained in that position until his retirement in 1996.
-His best known, and most controversial pronouncements were his call for Jews to accept patrilineal descent (recognizing the children of Jewish fathers as Jewish).
+His best known and most controversial pronouncement was his call for Jews to accept patrilineal descent (recognizing the children of Jewish fathers as Jewish).
 During his term, Schindler also "prodded the Reform Movement to participate fully in the Zionist world."
 His efforts are credited with the creation of the Association of Reform Zionists of America.

 He served as chairman of the Conference of Presidents of Major American Jewish Organizations in the late 1970s.
 For his work on the peace process in Israel, he received the Solomon Bublick Award of the Hebrew University of Jerusalem.

 In 1995, the book The Jewish Condition: Essays on Contemporary Judaism Honoring Rabbi Alexander M. Schindler, a collection of essays edited by Schindler and Aron Hirt-Manheimer, was published.
-The book contained, among other pieces, Reform Rabbi Margaret Wenig's essay "Truly Welcoming Lesbian and Gay Jews"—the first published argument to the Jewish community on behalf of civil marriage for gay couples.
+The book contained, among other pieces, Rabbi Margaret Wenig's essay "Truly Welcoming Lesbian and Gay Jews"—the first published argument to the Jewish community on behalf of civil marriage for gay couples.

 Schindler died at his home in Westport, Connecticut, on November 15, 2000, from a coronary arrest.
 At the time of his death he was president of the Memorial Foundation for Jewish Culture and vice president of the World Jewish Congress.